garrandall/popular-music-data/tracks/life-ain-t-easy-cleopatra.md

 (Life ain't easy) And how we are is (Gonna change)
-And make this world a better place (Don't just listen) Oooh, you gotta take it in
+And make this world a better place (Don't just listen) Oh, you gotta take it in
 Think about it and then we can begin (Life ain't easy)

 Life don't fast forever and forever isn't long